gradyfitz/unimelb-jupyterhub/roles/tools/submit-pod/README.md

 launch jobs which process the provided submission.

 ## How to set up
-1. Copy the redis-pod.yaml, redis-service.yaml & ingest-job.yaml files to the
+1. Copy the queue/redis-pod.yaml, queue/redis-service.yaml,
+  queue/ingest-job.yaml and reaper/reaper-job.yaml files to the server.
-  server.
 2. Run `kubectl create -f redis-pod.yaml`
 3. Run `kubectl create -f redis-service.yaml`
 4. Run `kubectl create -f ingest-job.yaml`
+5. Run `kubectl create -f reaper-job.yaml`
+6. If it hasn't been applied before, apply the permissions in roles/tools/permissions/README.md

 ## Default Setup Scheme
 The way I've aimed to set up the system is simple.